SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Click the arrow in the "Global roles" column of a device to open a list with available global roles.
 Assign or remove permissions for an individual device by selecting/deselecting roles and click **Apply** to save your settings.

-Click the 3-dots-icon at the right of a device to access the following functionalities:
+Click the menu icon at the right of a device to access the following functionalities:

 * **Edit** - To open the device credential details (see below).